Women in Sweden: Women's suffrage

 In 1862, tax-paying women of legal majority (unmarried, divorced and widowed women) were again allowed to vote in municipal elections.
 This was after the introduction of a new political system, in which a new local authority was introduced: the communal municipal council.
 The right to vote in municipal elections applied only to people of legal majority, which excluded married women, as they were juridically under the guardianship of their husbands.
 In 1884, the suggestion to grant women the right to vote in national elections was initially voted down in Parliament.
 During the 1880s, the Married Woman's Property Rights Association had a campaign to encourage female voters who were qualified to vote in accordance with the 1862 law to use their vote and increase the participation of women voters in the elections, but there was still no public demand for women's suffrage among women.
 In 1888, the temperance activist Emilie Rathou became the first woman in Sweden to demand the right for women's suffrage in a public speech.
 In 1899, a delegation from the Fredrika-Bremer-Förbundet presented a suggestion of women's suffrage to prime minister Erik Gustaf Boström.
 The delegation was headed by Agda Montelius, accompanied by Gertrud Adelborg, who had written the demand.
 This was the first time the Swedish women's movement itself had officially presented a demand for suffrage.

-In 1902, the National Association for Women's Suffrage was founded.
+In 1902 the Swedish Society for Woman Suffrage was founded, supported by the Social Democratic women's Clubs.
 In 1906, the suggestion of women's suffrage was again voted down in parliament.
 In 1909, the right to vote in municipal elections were extended to include married women as well.
 The same year, women were granted eligibility to serve in municipal councils, and in the following 1910–11 municipal elections, forty women were elected to different municipal councils, Gertrud Månsson being the first.
 In 1914, Emilia Broomé became the first woman in the legislative assembly.

 The right to vote in national elections was not returned to women until 1919, and was practised again in the election of 1921, for the first time in 150 years.